As we all know, a work's title doesn't always give a reliable indication of its contents

 - "Jezus Redt" (Dutch for 'Jesus Saves'), by Robert Long.
 It's a long rant against religion in general and the Roman Catholic Church in particular.
 Interestingly, it shares its title with a Slayer song which is also an example of this trope; see below.

-- "Land Of Hope And Glory" by Madness.
+- "Land Of Hope And Glory" from One Step Beyond by Madness.
 The title was borrowed from a well-known British patriotic hymn; the lyrics cynically tell the story of a young man imprisoned in a Borstal institution.

 - "Jesus Saves" by Slayer.